Koh Phangan – 7 tips on when to come and how to plan your stay

 Is it safe in Thailand?
 YES.
 Both in general and for the LGBTIQ community.
 Thailand is very tolerant; it is, after all, known for its Lady Boys.
 So there are no dangers.

 I want to note that I’m describing this from the perspective of the northwest part of the island, as I live here and am more familiar with the prices.
+This area includes beautiful spots like Koh Phangan Chaloklum and some of the best beaches for swimming.

 When planning to come, I suggest avoiding the area around the full moon, because during this period the prices of accommodation, transportation, single-track rental increase.
 Full Moon Party is a large monthly event (in my opinion terrible…, there are others better).
 It generates a lot of traffic on the island for 3 days or so, prices increase by up to 100%.
 So keep this in mind when choosing your arrival date.
+If you’re looking for affordable options, consider booking through Koh Phangan Agoda or Airbnb, where you can find Koh Phangan bungalows at reasonable rates.

 I would divide the island for 2: